-Curriculum Structure of Global Senior Secondary School (GSSS)/Islamic Global Senior Secondary School (IJSSS)
+Curriculum Structure Islamic Global Senior Secondary Schools (IGSSS)

-Curriculum structure of GSSS/IGSSS consists of learning substance which should be completed in one level of education for three years started from grade X to grade XII.
+Curriculum structure of IGSSS consists of learning substance which should be completed in one level of education for three years started from grade X to grade XII.
 Compulsory subject as many as nine (9) subjects.
 Competence of Content (KI), Basic Competency (KD), and packaging content as well as content label (subjects) for a compulsory subject for high school and vocational school are the same.
 This structure puts the principle that student participants are subject in the study and they have the right to choose according to their interests.

-Elective consists of academic options (GSSS) as well as the choice of academic and vocational (VSSS).
+Elective consists of academic options (IGSSS) as well as the choice of academic and vocational (IVSSS).
 This gives the choice of subjects to function complexion education units and inside there are options in accordance with the interests of learners.